VR3ED/FIleBox/README.md

 # FileBox
  FileBox was is UDP client that allows file sharing in between windows machines.
-Evry user, once logged in, has acces to his own directory and can upload file up to 5gbs before the server stops him from upldoading more file (the server instead has a total of 200gb of total space). the package also include the sever code
+Every user, once logged in, has acces to his own directory and can upload file up to 5gbs before the server stops him from upldoading more file (the server instead has a total of 200gb of total space) and those file can be accessed by any windows muchine tha has FileBox client installed. the package also include the sever code

  --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------